Getting your Trinity Audio player ready...

 Following the fright of seeing Shellie rise, possessing glowing eyes, to be straight-up honest, I passed out like a chump.

 I gazed down at Shellie.
-She sat crouched, arms between her legs and hands on the ground.
-Twigs jetted from her wildly big, flowing black hair, and remnants of leaves and mud scattered across her drenched, naked body.
-She looked utterly feral, yet, she sat perfectly still, looking at me with an innocent stare that only pets gave their owners.
+She sat crouched, arms tucked between her legs and hands firmly on the ground.
+Twigs jutted from her wildly big, flowing black hair, and remnants of leaves and mud stuck to her drenched body.
+She looked utterly feral, yet she sat perfectly still, beaming at me with a kind of innocence only pets give their owners.

 I felt compelled to lower myself to her, but before I could, I was interrupted.